Alorel/alo-framework/README.md

 See [changelog.md](changelog.md) for a full changelog of previous versions.
 ## 1.1 (pending) ##

+Gracefully deprecated

+* \Alo\File has been moved to \Alo\FileSystem\File.
+The original class is now deprecated, but extends the new one.

 Deprecated

 * Testing suite deprecated.
 Tools like [PHPUnit](https://phpunit.de/) serve as a far better alternative to test your code.